-This is a common question from pet owners.
+This is a common question for pet owners.
 The most common cause of this “clicking sound” is a meniscal tear.
 Let me explain this in a little more detail.

 It is also important to understand that there are several different types of meniscal injuries but the most common type with a dog ACL tear is referred to as a “bucket-handle tear” in the medial meniscus.